davidjbuchanan/MS1-Martina-Zampa/README.md

 ### Contact form:
 Go to the "Contact" page

-Try to submit the empty form and verify that an error message about the required fields appears - WORKS Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears - WORKS
+Try to submit the empty form and verify that an error message about the required fields appears - WORKS

+Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears - WORKS

-Try to submit the form with all inputs valid and verify that a success message appears. - FAIL (see Faeture 8 above)
+Try to submit the form with all inputs valid and verify that a success message appears. - FAIL (see Feature 8 above)

 ### Mailing list form:
 Go to any page

-Try to submit the empty form and verify that an error message about the required fields appears - WORKS Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears- WORKS
+Try to submit the empty form and verify that an error message about the required fields appears - WORKS

+Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears- WORKS

-Try to submit the form with all inputs valid and verify that a success message appears.- FAIL (see Faeture 8 above)
+Try to submit the form with all inputs valid and verify that a success message appears.- FAIL (see Feature 8 above)

 ### Social media links:
 Go to any page

 Try to click on the link, have a new page open and be directed to the site in question - WORKS

 ### Navigation bar (large screen or larger):
 Go to any page

 Try to click on the links and be directed to the site in question - WORKS

 ### Navigation bar (medium screen or smaller):
 Go to any page

 Try to click on the 'HOME' link or toggle button (& then links) and be directed to the site in question - WORKS

 ### Product links:
 Go to the "Services" page

 Try to click on the link, have a new page open and be directed to the site in question - WORKS

 ### Responsive Design